 Getting around the port of Rotterdam

-From Hoek van Holland: Take a train from where ever you are in Holland to “Berghaven Hoek van Holland”.
+From Hoek van Holland: Take a train from wherever you are in Holland to “Berghaven Hoek van Holland”.
 Rent a bicycle at the railway station in Hoek van Holland.
 Then take the Fast Ferry – with your bike – to Antarticaweg on the Maasvlakte.
-From there it is a 5 km ride to the visitor center Future land.
+From there it is a 5 km ride to the visitor center Future Land.

 From Futureland: Boat trip and bus ride through the port.
 Usually leaving at 13.30 hours.
 Not on Monday and Saturday.
 Reservations: +31 (0)10 252 252 0

 Events and restaurants on Maasvlakte Rotterdam

 Shooting club: The shooting club offers different arrangements for improving your shooting skills.
 You do not have to bring your own bullets.
 Everything is there.
 There are professional instructors and shooting ranges.
 Moreover, you can shoot clay pigeons.
 For more information and your reservation call: 0181 263 939 or 06-53125343.